 Enhanced global mobility

 So, what are the differences between the Antigua and Grenada passports?
-On our Global Passport Index, which assesses enhanced mobility, quality of life, and economic investment, the Antigua and Barbuda passport ranks higher in the 59th position, while the Grenada passport ranks 74th.
+On our Global Passport Index, which assesses enhanced mobility, quality of life, and economic investment, the Antigua and Barbuda passport ranks higher in the 59th position, while the Grenada passport ranks 74th, setting the Antigua vs Grenada passport strength comparison.

 Investment options

-In terms of the cost of citizenship in Antigua vs Grenada for investors, Antigua and Barbuda’s program offers global investors more affordable and diverse investment options.
-To outline a cost comparison between citizenship in Antigua versus Grenada, Antigua’s Caribbean citizenship program is suitable for investors seeking affordable investments as the Antigua and Barbuda program is cheaper overall and offers more investment options; however, Grenada grants visa free travel to numerous countries.
+In terms of the opportunities of Antigua vs Grenada citizenship for investors, Antigua and Barbuda’s program offers global investors more affordable and diverse investment options.
+To outline a options comparison between citizenship in Antigua versus Grenada, Antigua’s Caribbean citizenship program is suitable for investors seeking affordable investments as the Antigua and Barbuda program is cheaper overall and offers more investment options.

 Both countries recognize dual citizenship.